GuoJingjie/yade_code/doc/sphinx/installation.rst

 ###############

 * Linux systems:
-  Yade can be installed from packages (pre-compiled binaries) or source code.
+  Yade can be installed from :ref:`packages <provided-packages>` (pre-compiled binaries) or :ref:`source code <install-from-source-code>`.
 The choice depends on what you need: if you don't plan to modify Yade itself, package installation is easier.
 In the contrary case, you must download and install the source code.

 * Other Operating Systems:
-  Jump to the `last section <https://yade-dem.org/doc/installation.html#yubuntu>`_ of this page.
+  Emulating Linux systems including Yade is proposed in this case, through :ref:`docker images <docker-install>` as well as `flash-drive or virtual machines <https://yade-dem.org/doc/installation.html#yubuntu>`_ images.

 * 64 bit Operating Systems required; no support for 32 bit (i386).